teracow/googliser/README.md

 How many download failures before exiting?
 Default is 32.
 Enter 0 for unlimited (this can potentially try to download every result, so only use this if you've previously had a lot of failures).

 `--format [PRESET]`
-Image format to download.
+Only download images encoded in this file format.
 Preset values are:

 - `jpg`
 - `png`